- Dogs will go through two sets of teeth in their lifetime — Puppies typically have 28 deciduous teeth, and adults have 42 permanent teeth.

 They’re most common in small breeds

 Retained teeth in small breeds and brachycephalic breeds are very common.
-These breeds include dogs with short noses and flat faces like bulldogs, boxers, pugs, and Boston terriers.
+These breeds include dogs with short noses and flat faces like American bulldogs, boxers, pugs, and Boston terriers.
 When two teeth are in the same place, the retained puppy teeth need to be removed.

 Signs of retained teeth in puppies